jaepil-choi/krx-quant-dataloader/docs/vibe_coding/prd.md

 ## User Stories

 **High-level DataLoader API (quant researchers):**
+- As a quant, I want to initialize a DataLoader with a fixed date range: `loader = DataLoader(db_path, start_date='2018-01-01', end_date='2018-12-31')`, then query subsets within that range.
-- As a quant, I want to query `loader.get_data('종가', universe=['005930', '000660'], start_date='2024-01-01', end_date='2024-12-31')` and receive a wide-format DataFrame with dates as index and symbols as columns.
+- As a quant, I want to query `loader.get_data('close', symbols=['005930', '000660'])` and receive a wide-format DataFrame with dates as index and symbols as columns for the full loader date range.
 - As a quant, I want to use pre-computed liquidity-based universes via `universe='univ100'` (or `'univ200'`/`'univ500'`/`'univ1000'`/`'univ2000'`) that select the most liquid stocks on each trading day based on trading value (거래대금).
 - As a quant, I want survivorship bias-free data: universes are cross-sectional per day, so delisted stocks that were liquid on historical dates are included.
-- As a quant, I want to query multiple fields at once (e.g., `['종가', 'PER', 'PBR']`) and receive a multi-index DataFrame.
-- As a quant, I want to opt-in for adjusted prices explicitly via `adjusted=True` parameter; defaults should be raw/unadjusted.
-Adjustment factors are computed and applied internally; users never manually query adjustment factor tables.
+- As a quant, I want adjusted prices by default (`adjusted=True` is default); raw prices available via explicit `adjusted=False`.
+Adjustment factors are **range-dependent**: cumulative adjustments computed based on the loader's `[start_date, end_date]` window.
+- As a quant, I want to query subsets of the loader's date range (e.g., Q1 only) without re-initializing: `loader.get_data('close', query_start='2018-01-01', query_end='2018-03-31')`.
+- As a quant, I understand that changing the date range requires a new loader instance because cumulative adjustments are **view-dependent**: historical adjusted prices differ based on what future corporate actions are visible in the query window.
 - As a quant, I want holiday handling (empty/forward-fill) to be explicit, not automatic.

 **Raw client API (power users / backend services):**